-- participants will be asked questions about compliance. - The full battery of assessments that were completed at screening and baseline will be repeated.
-These include ANNSERS-e, BARS, CDSS, CSRI, EQ5D-5L, FROGS, GAD7, ICECAP-A, full PANSS, QIDS-SR, SAS, SBQ-R, STAI, and SOFAS.
-The MINI will need to be completed if the CDSS score is >5. - If possible a blood sample will be taken for concordance monitoring and routine blood tests.
+- Participants will be asked questions about compliance. - The full battery of assessments that were completed at screening and baseline will be repeated.
+These include ANNSERS-e, BARS, CDSS, CSRI, EQ5D-5L, FROGS,

+GAD7, ICECAP-A, full PANSS, QIDS-SR, SAS, SBQ-R, STAI, and SOFAS.
+The MINI will need to be completed if the CDSS score is >5.

+- If possible, a blood sample will be taken for concordance monitoring and routine blood tests.
 Routine blood results will be reviewed for any relevant abnormality by the PI or delegate.
 If already performed within the previous month a repeat routine blood test isn't required and these should be reviewed for any relevant abnormality by the PI or delegate.
-Procedures for handling the blood sample will be detailed in the ADEPP laboratory manual. - Vital signs (pulse, blood pressure and temperature) will also be recorded during this visit.
+Procedures for handling the blood sample will be detailed in the ADEPP laboratory manual. - If the participant consents to participating in the optional miRNA substudy, a buccal cavity swab will be performed to collect a saliva sample. - Vital signs (pulse, blood pressure and temperature) will also be recorded during this visit.